pr4j3sh/auth/README.md

 ## **Usage**

-- **Sign Up / Log In**: Create an account or log in using your credentials.
+- **Sign Up / Log In**: Create an account or log in using your credentials or Github/Google.
 - **Find Events**: Browse through the list of events based on your location.
 - **Join Events**: Click on an event to view details, and join the event to participate in the chatroom.
 - **Chat**: Engage in real-time conversations with other event attendees.